mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. Li, R., Zhang, Y., Qiu, Z., Yao, T., Liu, D., & Mei, T. (2021).
+Motion-Focused Contrastive Learning of Video Representations.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 2105-2114).
+  - RQ: how important is the motion particularly for self-supervised video representation learning.
+  - TP: motion-centered CL (MCL)! compose a duet??
+  - i) MCL capitalizes on optical flow based data augmentations. ii) aligns gradient maps of the CNN layers to optical flow maps from S, T and ST perspectives (incorporate motion information in feature).
+    - 1) leveraging motion information in achieving DatAug, and 2) taking motion into account in optimizing learning

 1. Diba, Ali, Vivek Sharma, Reza Safdari, Dariush Lotfi, Saquib Sarfraz, Rainer Stiefelhagen, and Luc Van Gool.
 "Vi2clr: Video and image for visual contrastive learning of representation."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1502-1512.
 2021.
   - Joint video and image representation learning (kinda new data sampling approach for CL)
     - Experiment: action recog, object detection, image.